flutter/website/technical-overview.md

 *   Be highly productive
     *   Develop for iOS and Android from a single codebase
     *   Do more with less code, even on a single OS, with a modern, expressive language and a declarative approach
     *   Prototype and iterate easily
         *   Experiment by changing code and reloading as your app runs (with hot reload)
         *   Fix crashes and continue debugging from where the app left off
 *   Create beautiful, highly-customized user experiences
     *   Benefit from a rich set of Material Design and Cupertino (iOS-flavor) widgets built using Flutter's own framework
     *   Realize custom, beautiful, brand-driven designs, without the limitations of OEM widget sets

 ## Core principles

-Flutter includes a functional-reactive framework, a 2D rendering engine, ready-made widgets, and development tools.
+Flutter includes a modern react-style framework, a 2D rendering engine, ready-made widgets, and development tools.
 These components work together to help you design, build, test, and debug apps.
 Everything is organized around a few core principles.

 ### Everything's a Widget